 Last Saturday morning, I woke up not the usual sounds of the clanking garbage trucks, honking traffic, and weekend morning rattle of one of the most populous cities in the country, but to the steady rushing of rain on a canvas roof.
-It took a minute to orient myself in the cozy gray light—then I remembered that we’d traded our city digs for the white and wood of a hillside yurt, just outside of Yosemite National Park.
+It took a minute to orient myself in the cozy gray light—then I remembered that I’d traded our city digs for the white and wood of a hillside yurt, just outside of Yosemite National Park.

 For centuries, yurts have been a portable, bent dwelling structure traditionally used by nomads in the steppes of Central Asia as their homes.
 More recently, they’ve become one of the hot-ticket abodes to rent for those too weary (or wary) to go tent-camping.

 Do note though, that the yurt location is completely off the grid in terms of cell service and Wi-Fi.
-We loved it—it felt great to completely unplug.
+I loved it—it felt great to completely unplug.
 In case you do need to check email, there’s Wi-Fi at both the check-in area and the Family Lodge.

-In terms of location, ours was one of the most conveniently close campgrounds outside of the park.
-Evergreen Lodge is closer to Heth-Hetchy Resevoir, which is an extension of Yosemite, but to get to Yosemite Village, you had to take an incredibly long and windy road.
+In terms of location, mine was one of the most conveniently close campgrounds outside of the park.
+Evergreen Lodge is closer to Hetch-Hetchy Resevoir, which is an extension of Yosemite, but to get to Yosemite Village, you had to take an incredibly long and windy road.
 Yosemite Lakes was a pretty straight shot (about five miles) to the park gates, and then a spectacular drive down to the Valley.